TaliesinDS/TaliesinDS.github.io/_posts/2025-07-07-aqua-di-gio-zeep.md

   </div>
   <h4 style="margin: 0.2em 0 1em; font-weight: normal; font-size: 1.15em; color: #555;">Traditional Tallow, Coconut & Olive Oil Soap with Luxurious Fragrance – Moisturizing, Long-Lasting, and Skin-Friendly</h4>
   <img src="/assets/images/content/posts/ArtAquaDiGio.webp" alt="Aqua di Gio Soap" title="Aqua di Gio" style="display:block; margin:1em auto; max-width:80%; border-radius:8px;" />
-  <p>Long summer days by the sea, sunbeams on your skin, and the refreshing ocean breeze.
-A contrast of sparkling herbs and zesty grapefruit, energized by the crispness of cypress and the aromatic depth of lavandin.</p>
+  <p><em>Long summer days by the sea, sunbeams on your skin, and the refreshing ocean breeze.
+A contrast of sparkling herbs and zesty grapefruit, energized by the crispness of cypress and the aromatic depth of lavandin.</em></p>
   <h4>Fragrance inspired by Armani Acqua di Gio</h4>
   <p>This soap is based on the classic recipe of beef tallow, coconut oil, and olive oil, enriched with a refined scent reminiscent of Armani's iconic fragrance.</p>
   <h4>Premium Ingredients</h4>